tencentyun/qcloud-documents/product/视频服务/点播/用户指南/控制台操作指南_en.md

 ![](http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/tongjifenxi-01.png)

-By clicking **File Analysis**, you can view the number of times the existing files are played within the specific time period and the total VOD traffic generated.
+By clicking "File Analysis", you can view the number of times the existing files are played within the specific time period and the total VOD traffic generated.

 ![](http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/tongjifenxi-02.png)